-San Antonio will lead the way by enhancing, creating, and promoting cybersecurity related programs.
+San Antonio will lead the way by promoting, enhancing, and creating cybersecurity-related programs.

-San Antonio is currently #2 in cybersecurity, 2nd only to the National Capital Region.
+San Antonio is currently #2 in the number of cybersecurity specialists – 2nd only to the National Capital Region, Washington D.C.
 We host approximately 1,000 IT businesses, generating an annual economic impact of approximately $12B.
-Our IT workforce is at least 35K strong and may double in the next five years.
+Our IT workforce is at least 35K strong and may double in the next five years. –

-We have an array of excellent academic programs in locations such as the Alamo Information Technology and Security Academy, Holmes High School, and Southwest High School along with their respective feeder middle schools.
-In addition, we have several outstanding colleges and universities, including five which have earned designation as NSA/DHS Centers of Academic Excellence for Information Assurance Education.
+We have an array of excellent academic programs in locations such as the Information Technology and Security Academy, Roosevelt High School, Holmes High School, and Southwest High School – along with their respective feeder middle schools.
+In addition, we have several outstanding colleges and universities, including six which have earned designation as NSA/DHS Centers of Academic Excellence for Information Assurance Education.

-There are a number of non-profit and professional organizations which will help us achieve our goals, including the San Antonio Chamber of Commerce, the San Antonio Hispanic Chamber of Commerce, Cybersecurity San Antonio, AFCEA, ISSA, SA TecoSystem, TecBloc, College Café, SASTEMIC and others.
+There are a number of non-profit and professional organizations helping us achieve our goals, including the San Antonio Chamber of Commerce, the San Antonio Hispanic Chamber of Commerce, Cybersecurity San Antonio, AFCEA, ISSA, SA TecoSystem, TecBloc, College Café, SASTEMIC and others.